-In general, it is recommended that the minimum site size for the rural residential zones is 5,000m2.
+In general, it is recommended that the minimum site size for the rural residential zones is 5,000m2, subject to appropriate on-site infrastructure provision.

 Rural residential development at Elloughton South, Kellands Heights and Gleniti North locations will be facilitated through the District Plan in the form of zoning changes and associated controls.
 Structure plans should be advanced to ensure a coordinated development response.
 For Elloughton South the structure plan advanced for this location prior to rezoning, should not foreclose residential rezoning in future.